-Our primary research interests are the molecular, cellular, and neural circuit mechanisms underlying acquisition, consolidation, and retrieval of hippocampus-dependent memory in rodents.
-To study these problems, we produce conditionally engineered (i.e., spatially targeted and/or temporally regulated) mice and analyze these mice by multifaceted methods, including molecular and cellular biology, in vitro and in vivo physiology, optical imaging, and behavioral studies.
+Our primary research interests are the molecular, cellular, and neural circuit mechanisms underlying acquisition, consolidation, and retrieval of memory in rodents.
+To study these problems, we use conditionally engineered (i.e., spatially targeted and/or temporally regulated) mice and analyze these mice by multifaceted methods, including molecular and cellular biology, in vitro and in vivo physiology, optical imaging, and behavioral studies.
 We attempt to identify deficits at each of the multiple levels of complexity in specific brain areas or cell types and to determine which deficits underlie specific aspects of learning and memory.

 Using the Cre/loxP system, we previously targeted a knockout of the obligatory N-methyl-D-aspartate (NMDA) receptor (NR) subunit, NR1, to the CA1 pyramidal cells of young adult mice.
 These mice displayed impairments in the Schaffer collateral (SC)-CA1 long-term potentiation (LTP) and in spatial learning using the standard Morris water maze.
 That this mutant mouse is defective in the acquisition rather than the retrieval of the memory was suggested by its inability to form normal memory representations as CA1 place cells.
 These findings remain the most cogent single evidence for the hypothesis that synaptic plasticity underlies memory.